 3. Reading the fine print can earn you more rewards

 You may not earn any bonus points at small businesses that are not “eligible.”
-So double check, but in general you’re better off at large corporate outlets.
+So double-check, but in general you’re better off at large corporate outlets.
+Sometimes it’s not that difficult to meet your reward goals.

 4. Finding rewards flights is becoming nearly impossible